merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

 So this is the pangenome of 12 Salmonella strains, and you can already see that those genomes that were flat in the phylogenomic analysis are quite far from being identical.

-Expectedly, there is a very large number of core protein clusters that represent genes that occur in every genome (3,456 of them, precisely):
+Expectedly, there is a very large number of core gene clusters that represent genes that occur in every genome (3,456 of them, precisely):

 [![phylo]({{images}}/salmonella-pangenome-02.png)]({{images}}/salmonella-pangenome-02.png){:.center-img .width-70}

-The number of core protein clusters that represent single-copy genes is also quite remarkable, too (there are 3,053 of them)
+The number of core gene clusters that represent single-copy genes is also quite remarkable, too (there are 3,053 of them)

 [![phylo]({{images}}/salmonella-pangenome-03.png)]({{images}}/salmonella-pangenome-03.png){:.center-img .width-70}